Obtaining A Small Claims Default Judgment

 Overview

-In the justice courts for Henderson and North Las Vegas, the court can also enter a default judgment against a small claims defendant who fails to attend a mandatory mediation.
+In the justice courts for Henderson and North Las Vegas, default judgments can be entered against a small claims defendant who fails to attend a mandatory mediation.

 Flowchart – Overview of the Small Claims Process